Modern Agile Principle Cards

 Print them and put them on the office walls or toilet doors.
 Reflect while you sit down … :-)

-If you’d like your own set download the pdf here (then print double-sided with long-edge binding, cut and laminate).
+If you’d like your own set download the pdf here (then print double-sided with long-edge binding, cut and laminate) or here for the single-sided version.

 Now your turn